ejconlon/pushpluck/README.md

 A "plucked-string" controller for the User Mode of the Ableton Push 1.

 This program reads and writes to the user midi ports of the Push and emits a stream of derived midi notes and controls to a virtual midi port.
-Typically you will have to start this manually from the terminal with your Push connected.
-You don't need Live running, but if it is, be aware that you will have to manually press the `User` button to enter User Mode, and possibly press the `Master` button to refresh the display.
+Typically you will have to start this manually from the system terminal with your Push connected.
+You don't need Live running (or even installed), but if it is, be aware that you will have to manually press the `User` button to enter User Mode, and possibly press the `Master` button to refresh the display.

 ## Installation and Execution